 Where do pancakes come from?

 Turns out pancakes aren't a modern invention.
-We can find a recipe for pancakes in Gervase Markham's book 'The English Huswife', which dates from 1615.
+We can find a recipe for pancakes in Gervase Markham's book 'The English Huswife', which dates back to1615.
 Slightly thicker than the French crêpe, the English pancake stands as its own dish that has delighted the nation for many centuries.
 The ingredients can be seen as symbols for lent, with eggs representing creation, flour symbolising the staff of life, and milk as purity.
 Whilst we might have dropped the sweet spices that Markham's recipe calls for, the classic topping of lemon and sugar remains the most popular combination that we sprinkle on top, although maybe a chocolate sauce might prove a worthy rival.

 How do you make the perfect pancake?